keiji/mangaview/README.md

 An ImageView for reading manga(comics) for Android.

+Works when used in a scrolling parent (such as RecyclerView or ViewPager2).

 You can download the sample app via [deploygate](https://dply.me/1dakl4).

 And you'll look all features [here](https://github.com/keiji/mangaview/blob/gallery/README.md).

 ![scale_and_swipe](https://github.com/keiji/mangaview/blob/gallery/scale_and_swipe.gif)
 ![double_spread_page](https://github.com/keiji/mangaview/blob/gallery/double_spread_page.gif)

 Installation
 ========
 To add MangaView to your project, include the following in your app module build.gradle file: